How To Decide Whether To Have a VBAC or Repeat Cesarean - Baby Chick

 • Increased likelihood of breastfeeding

-The biggest concern about VBAC is the increased chance of uterine rupture meaning, the uterus separates or opens, typically at the scar’s location.
-This separation of the scar is usually minimal but does require an urgent repeat Cesarean.
-Uterine rupture happens in roughly 1 in 200 TOLACs (Trial of Labor After Cesarean) or 0.5%.
-While uterine rupture is usually quickly resolved with no further complications for mother and baby, uterine rupture can be life-threatening for your baby on rare occasions.
+The biggest concern about VBAC is the increased chance of uterine rupture (meaning the uterus separates or opens during labor) at the location of a scar from a previous C-section.
+This separation of the scar is usually minimal but does require an emergency repeat cesarean.6 Uterine rupture happens in roughly 1 in 200 TOLACs (trial of labor after cesarean) or 0.5%.3 While uterine rupture can be quickly resolved with no further complications for mother and baby, uterine rupture can be life-threatening for your baby on rare occasions.11

-Most people with a prior Cesarean are good candidates for a VBAC.
-In 2013, of those who attempted a VBAC, 70% – 80% were successful.2 There are a few things to consider based on your specific birth history to determine whether you are a good candidate.
+Most people with a prior cesarean are good candidates for a VBAC.
+One study found that of those who attempted a VBAC, 70-80% were successful.2 There are a few things to consider based on your specific birth history to determine whether you’re a good candidate:

-If you have a classical (vertical) scar, it might be a contraindication for VBAC, depending on your birth situation.
+• Type of incision: If you have a classical (vertical) scar, it might be a contraindication for VBAC, depending on your birth situation.17

-Other uterine surgeries, like excessive fibroid removal, MAY increase your chance for rupture.
+• Other scars on your uterus: Other uterine surgeries, like excessive fibroid removal, may increase your chance of rupture.17

-Studies show that those with at least one prior vaginal delivery have a higher chance of achieving a VBAC.
+• Previous vaginal delivery: Studies show that those with at least one prior vaginal delivery have a higher chance of achieving a VBAC.18

-While VBAC after two or more Cesareans only comes with a slight increase in the risk for uterine rupture and is safe, according to ACOG, finding a provider to support you might be more difficult.
+• Number of previous cesareans: While VBAC after two or more cesareans only comes with a slight increase in the risk for uterine rupture and is safe, according to the American College of Obstetricians and Gynecologists (ACOG), finding a provider to support you might be more difficult.17,19

-C-section might be a safer option if you have placenta issues, heart issues, or if your baby has certain birth defects.
+• Health conditions (for you or baby): A C-section might be a safer option if you have placenta or heart issues or if your baby has certain birth defects.17

 Repeat C-Section

-Whether a scheduled C-section prevents pelvic floor issues like prolapse or incontinence is still uncertain and inconclusive.
+Whether a scheduled C-section prevents pelvic floor issues like prolapse or incontinence is still uncertain and inconclusive.22,23

-Along with the risks of having major surgery like a Cesarean, specific risks come with the procedure, especially when the parent has future pregnancies.
-Some of those risks include:
+Along with the risks of having major surgery like a cesarean, specific risks come with the procedure, especially when the parent has future pregnancies.24 Some of those risks include:7,24,25,26,27,28

 • Increased risk for miscarriage